History of Singapore: Ancient Singapore

 By the 14th century, the empire of Srivijaya had already declined, and Singapore was caught in the struggle between Siam (now Thailand) and the Java-based Majapahit Empire for control over the Malay Peninsula.
 According to the Malay Annals, Singapore was defeated in one Majapahit attack.
 The last king, Sultan Iskandar Shah ruled the island for several years, before being forced to Melaka where he founded the Sultanate of Malacca.
 Portuguese sources, however, indicated that Temasek was a Siamese vassal whose ruler was killed by Parameswara (thought to be the same person as Sultan Iskandar Shah) from Palembang, and Parameswara was then driven to Malacca, either by the Siamese or the Majapahit, where he founded the Malacca Sultanate.
 Modern archaeological evidence suggests that the settlement on Fort Canning was abandoned around this time, although a small trading settlement continued in Singapore for some time afterward.

 The Malacca Sultanate extended its authority over the island and Singapore became a part of the Malacca Sultanate.
 However, by the time the Portuguese arrived in the early 16th century, Singapura had already become "great ruins" according to Alfonso de Albuquerque.
 In 1511, the Portuguese seized Malacca; the sultan of Malacca escaped south and established the Johor Sultanate, and Singapore then became part of the sultanate.
-In 1613, the Portuguese destroyed the settlement in Singapore, and the island sank into obscurity for the next two centuries.
+A settlement once existed on the Singapore River which formed an outpost of the Johor Sultanate whose capital lay along the Johor River.
+The settlement was occupied up until the early 17th century, an account by Eredia mentions government officials still being stationed there around 1600.
+In 1613, the Portuguese destroyed the settlement in Singapore, and the island sank into obscurity for the next two centuries, likely only occupied by Sea Peoples.